mrSamDev/landing-and-blog/src/content/blog/use-sync-external-store.md

 This approach solved several real problems we had with our previous implementation:

 1. No more torn UI where half the components thought we were on mobile and half on desktop
 2. Predictable, controlled renders that weren't firing on every pixel change
-3. Proper cleanup that prevented potential memory leaks related to event listeners.
+3. Proper cleanup that prevented potential memory leaks related to event listeners
+4. Avoiding the dreaded "maximum update depth exceeded" error by properly caching snapshot results

+**Note on Throttling:** The `throttledCallback` in the above example is a true throttle implementation, ensuring the callback is executed at most once within the defined interval.
+The previous version incorrectly implemented a debounce.

 ### 2. localStorage Synchronization Across Tabs